Casablanca: Judaism in Casablanca

-Jean-Louis Cohen highlights the role of Jewish patrons in the architecture and urban development of Casablanca, particularly in construction of the overwhelming majority of the city's tallest buildings during the interwar period.'
+Jean-Louis Cohen highlights the role of Jewish patrons in the architecture and urban development of Casablanca, particularly in the construction of the overwhelming majority of the city's tallest buildings during the interwar period.'
 One notable example of this trend is the Lévy-Bendayan Building designed by Marius Boyer.'

-Approximately 28,000 Moroccan Jews immigrated to the State of Israel between 1948 and 1951, many through Casablanca.
+With the spread of Zionism in Morocco, approximately 28,000 Moroccan Jews immigrated to the State of Israel between 1948 and 1951, many through Casablanca.
 Casablanca then became a departure point in Operation Yachin, the covert Mossad-organized migration operation from 1961 to 1964.
 In 1956 there were 100,000 Jews registered in Casablanca.
 In 2018 it was estimated that there were only 2,500 Moroccan Jews living in Casablanca, while according to the World Jewish Congress there were only 1,000 Moroccan Jews remaining.

 Today, the Jewish cemetery of Casablanca is one of the major cemeteries of the city, and many synagogues remain in service, but the city's Jewish community has dwindled.
 The Moroccan Jewish Museum is a museum established in the city in 1997.